delasign/swift-starter-project/README.md

 # 📰 Guides

+1. <a href="https://delasign.com/blog/apple-launch-screen-best-practices/?utm=swift-starter-project">Apple App Launch Screen Best Practices 🔗</a>
-1. <a href="https://delasign.com/blog/localize-apps-swift/?utm=swift-starter-project">How to localize iOS, MacOS, TVOS & WatchOS apps in XCode and Swift 🔗</a>
+2. <a href="https://delasign.com/blog/localize-apps-swift/?utm=swift-starter-project">How to localize iOS, MacOS, TVOS & WatchOS apps in XCode and Swift 🔗</a>
-2. <a href="https://delasign.com/blog/apple-app-store-ecommerce-business-guide">Apple App Store E-Commerce Business Guide 🔗</a>
+3. <a href="https://delasign.com/blog/apple-app-store-ecommerce-business-guide">Apple App Store E-Commerce Business Guide 🔗</a>
-3. <a href="https://delasign.com/blog/e-commerce-fees-in-apple-app-store-apps">E-Commerce Fees in Apple App Store Apps 🔗</a>
+4. <a href="https://delasign.com/blog/e-commerce-fees-in-apple-app-store-apps">E-Commerce Fees in Apple App Store Apps 🔗</a>
-4. <a href="https://delasign.com/blog/apple-in-app-purchases-and-subscription-development-guide">Apple In-App Purchases and Subscriptions Development Guide 🔗</a>
+5. <a href="https://delasign.com/blog/apple-in-app-purchases-and-subscription-development-guide">Apple In-App Purchases and Subscriptions Development Guide 🔗</a>
-5. <a href="https://delasign.com/blog/apple-e-commerce-development">How to reduce risk when developing Apple e-commerce apps 🔗</a>
+6. <a href="https://delasign.com/blog/apple-e-commerce-development">How to reduce risk when developing Apple e-commerce apps 🔗</a>
-6. <a href="https://delasign.com/blog/apple-ecommerce-business-guide">How to build an app that uses Apple In-App Purchases and Subscriptions 🔗</a>
+7. <a href="https://delasign.com/blog/apple-ecommerce-business-guide">How to build an app that uses Apple In-App Purchases and Subscriptions 🔗</a>
-7. <a href="https://delasign.com/blog/free-open-source-apple-storekit-2-project">Free Open-Source Apple StoreKit 2 Swift Project 🔗</a>
+8. <a href="https://delasign.com/blog/free-open-source-apple-storekit-2-project">Free Open-Source Apple StoreKit 2 Swift Project 🔗</a>
-8. <a href="https://delasign.com/blog/smartappbanner/?utm=swift-starter-project">How to Create a Website Smart App Banner for your App & App Clip. 🔗</a>
+9. <a href="https://delasign.com/blog/smartappbanner/?utm=swift-starter-project">How to Create a Website Smart App Banner for your App & App Clip. 🔗</a>
-9. <a href="https://delasign.com/blog/ios-accessibility-resources-guide/?utm=swift-starter-project">iOS Accessibility Resource Guide 🔗</a>
+10. <a href="https://delasign.com/blog/ios-accessibility-resources-guide/?utm=swift-starter-project">iOS Accessibility Resource Guide 🔗</a>
-10. <a href="https://delasign.com/blog/xcode-debugging-in-console/?utm=swift-starter-project">Debugging recommendations for XCode & Swift (iOS) 🔗</a>
+11. <a href="https://delasign.com/blog/xcode-debugging-in-console/?utm=swift-starter-project">Debugging recommendations for XCode & Swift (iOS) 🔗</a>
-11. <a href="https://delasign.com/blog/uiview-swift-recommendations/?utm=swift-starter-project">Recommendations for creating a structured custom UIView in Swift 🔗</a>
+12. <a href="https://delasign.com/blog/uiview-swift-recommendations/?utm=swift-starter-project">Recommendations for creating a structured custom UIView in Swift 🔗</a>

 # 📚 Tutorials